-Sparkassen-Finanzgruppe is a German banking group that consisted of around 560 independent enterprises, including 403 savings banks, seven Landesbank groups, the securities firm DekaBank Deutsche Girozentrale (Deka; Aa2 stable, Aa3 stable, baa2)1, eight Landesbausparkassen (regional building societies) and 11 primary insurance groups, as of 31 December 2016.
-As of that date, S-Finanzgruppe held domestic market shares of 28.6% in terms of business volume (excluding derivative financial instruments in the trading portfolio and own bond issues repurchased), 42.2% in terms of corporate lending, 36.9% in terms of private housing construction loans, 23.4% in terms of consumer credit, 39.5% in terms of deposits from private individuals (excluding term deposits for a period of over two years) and 28.3% in terms of deposits from domestic enterprises.
-As of 31 December 2016, S-Finanzgruppe reported total aggregated assets of €2.1 trillion.
+The Sparkassen-Finanzgruppe is a German banking group that consisted of around 540 independent enterprises, including 390^1 savings banks, six Landesbank groups, the asset manager DekaBank Deutsche Girozentrale (DekaBank, Aa2 stable, Aa2 stable, baa2)2, eight Landesbausparkassen (regional building societies) and 11 primary insurance groups as of end-2017.
+Germany's largest banking group the held domestic market shares of 28.6% in terms of business volume (excluding derivative financial instruments in the trading portfolio and own bond issues repurchased), 41.9% in terms of corporate lending, 36.9% in terms of private housing construction loans, 21.6% in terms of consumer lending, 39.2% in terms of deposits from private individuals (excluding term deposits for a period of over two years) and 28.2% in terms of deposits from domestic enterprises.
+As of 31 December 2017, S-Finanzgruppe reported total aggregated assets of \notin 2.1 trillion.

-The German Savings Banks Association is the umbrella organisation of S-Finanzgruppe.
-The enterprises of S-Finanzgruppe are independent and managed on a decentralised basis.
-Most group savings banks are institutions incorporated under public law and operated under municipal trusteeship2.
+The German Savings Banks Association (DSGV) is the umbrella organisation of S-Finanzgruppe.
+Entities of S-Finanzgruppe are independent and managed on a decentralised basis.
+Most of the group's savings banks are institutions incorporated under public law and operated under municipal trusteeship.3